 - Thongs – flip flops

-The land of awe-inspiring nature and possibly the home of the flat white is a place I hope to visit more often.
-I have a desire to see Melbourne, Brisbane, Adelaide, Perth, even the outback.
+The land of awe-inspiring nature and possibly the home of the flat white is a place I hope to visit more often as more places are waiting for me… Melbourne, Perth, Tasmania and the outback.
 I don’t expect Hugh Jackman in his birthday suit, but it wouldn’t upset me.

-To all of you Aussies, thank you for keeping your country pristine; please give me any recommendations.
+To all of you Aussies, thank you for keeping your country pristine and your attitudes pleasant; please give me any recommendations.

 To all else, if you haven’t already, it’s time to visit the true blue.